TakumiBC/sa-juice/README.md

-# Apple Juice Empire: An Open-Source 2.5D Farming Game
+### Game Name: **Juice Rush: Factory Frenzy**

 **Team Members:** Thomas Wu, Zigao Wang, Lily Ding

-**How would you pitch your game in one line?**
+**Pitch in one line:**
-"It's like Stardew Valley meets Factorio, but with apple juice production and a dynamic, open-source economy."
+"It's like *Shawarma Legend* meets *Overcooked*, but with a juice factory where you make juice, fix machines, and serve customers fast!"

-**What is the key mechanic(s) that make it fun?**
-The fun comes from planting apple trees, mixing apples to make creative juice flavors, and managing your growing business.
-You'll build your own apple juice empire by experimenting with different apple types, upgrading your machines, and selling your products in a changing market.
-The game’s mix of farming, crafting, and business strategy keeps it exciting and fun!

-**How does the game actually play?
-(Core Game Loop)** You start by planting apple trees and taking care of them.
-Once you harvest your apples, you mix them to create different juice flavors.
-You can sell your juice, make money, and use it to upgrade your farm and machines.
-There are challenges, like pests and bad weather, that you have to deal with to keep your business running smoothly.
-As you grow, you can create new recipes and expand your farm into a bigger juice empire!
+**Key mechanics:**
+- Collect fruit, operate machines, and serve orders quickly.
+- Fix broken machines and deal with obstacles like spills and angry customers.
+- Upgrade machines and unlock new fruit types as you progress.

+**How does the game play?**
+- You run around the juice factory, collecting fruit, making juice, and serving customers.
+- Each customer orders a specific juice, and you need to make it before time runs out.
+- Fix machines, clean spills, and handle angry customers to keep the factory running.
+- Earn rewards like coins and upgrades for completing orders.

-**How will you keep players engaged for 30 minutes?
-What's the general scope of your game (will change as you go)?**
+**How will you keep players engaged for 30 minutes?**
-You’ll stay busy by planting new apples, mixing fun juice recipes, and selling them to make money.
-The game keeps things fresh with random events like changing market prices, weather surprises, and pest problems that keep you on your toes.
-The more you play, the more upgrades and new juice flavors you can unlock.
-Plus, since the game is open-source, players can add their own cool ideas and mods, so there’s always something new to try!
+- The game gets harder as more customers and challenges are added.
+- New machines, fruits, and abilities unlock as you play.
+- Short, fast levels with increasing difficulty keep players coming back for more.